Team

 Guilherme Raj

-Guilherme Raj is a PhD candidate focused on UNMAKING case studies in Italy.
+Guilherme Raj was a PhD candidate focused on UNMAKING case studies in Italy.
 He graduated in 2018 from the MSc in Communication, Health and Life Sciences, specialization Innovations in Sustainable Food Systems at Wageningen University.
-His thesis investigated the power relations and dynamics that influence the development of alternative food networks in Kyoto, Japan.
+His MSc thesis investigated the power relations and dynamics that influence the development of alternative food networks in Kyoto, Japan.
+Guilherme successfully defended his PhD thesis in May 2024.
+He is now a Postdoctoral Research Fellow in Sustainable Food Systems at the University of Surrey.

 Learn more about Guilherme’s PhD research project here.